HeWeMel/nographs/docs/source/algorithms.rst

     - Visits and reports vertices in *breadth first order*, i.e., **with ascending depth** (the depth of a vertex is the edge count of the path with least edges from a start vertex).
+      A vertex (with the exception of start vertices) is reported before the first outgoing edge is taken.

     - The traversal state provides **vertex depth** / **search depth**, **paths** (optionally), and set of **visited vertices**.